hexylena/penemure/readme.md

 - [ ] Forms
     - [ ] Basically simplified issue creation with mandatory fields.
 Really only needed on the 'hosting' server, less important locally. (v2)

+- [ ] Import
+    - [ ] import from calendar, generate an associated task that follows a calendar event around / can automatically have reminders.

 ## User Stories

 - I want to track a project, split it into subprojects (maybe work packages)